4insyde/spring-boot-starter-flink-statefun/README.md

 ```

 It is more powerful approach that require an extra class but open for you all Spring Bean features, actually class
-annotated with `@MessageType` will be registered into Spring Context as bean, it means that you can work with this class
+annotated with `@DataType` will be registered into Spring Context as bean, it means that you can work with this class
 as with simple spring component